To stealth or not to stealth: Thermodynamics of stealth black holes: Thermodynamic Analysis

 where $P$ is the corresponding conjugate momentum, $N$ is the lapse function, and $H$ is the reduced Hamiltonian.
 The quantity $\mathcal{B}$ introduces suitable boundary terms to ensure a well-defined variational problem.
 By utilizing the fact that $\chi''(t) = 0$ and performing integration by parts, we conclude that the reduced Hamiltonian reads

 where we have used $X$ and $\chi$ instead of $\chi$ and $\psi$ for simplicity, and we have performed the integrations over the angles.
+The above equation has been derived by creating total derivatives and canceling boundary terms, utilizing the fact that the theories are equivalent up to boundary terms.
+Since the quantities in the action (\ref{ac}) are all radial dependent ($\dot{\phi}=q$) we have terms like $\int dr N'(r)\mathcal{W}(r) \sim -\int dr N(r)\mathcal{W}'(r)$, where we have canceled the boundary term $\int dr (d (N(r)\mathcal{W}(r)))/dr$, where $\mathcal{W}$ is a complicated function of $f,X$ and their derivatives.
 Since only derivatives of the scalar field $\partial_{\mu}\phi$ appear in the action, we are free to substitute $\psi'$ with $X$, as pointed out in \cite{Bakopoulos:2024ogt}.
 Using the standard definition for the conjugate momentum, we may identify the momentum of the scalar field as

 Note that $\partial P / \partial \tau = 0$ due to the shift symmetry.
 Now, we may rewrite the action \ref{ac} in terms of the reduced Hamiltonian and the conjugate momentum as

 where we will denote the quantity under the integrals as $\mathcal{H}$.
 Now, it is time to obtain the field equations, as well as the boundary terms, in order to achieve $\delta \mathcal{I}_E = 0$.
 The canonical variables of the Euclidean action are $X, f, \chi$, while $N$ is a non-dynamical variable acting as a Lagrange multiplier.
 Since $X, f, N$ are devoid of momenta, the corresponding field equations read